colinmurphy1/colinmurphy1.github.io/content/posts/2023/mdt-blank-wizard-hta-fix.md

 and another rule that reverts the change once the OS is installed.

-To fix this, the first thing you will need to do is make sure that you are *only* injecting drivers for the specfic model of computer you have.
+To fix this, the first thing you will need to do is make sure that you are *only* injecting drivers for the specific model of computer you have.
 In the **Inject Drivers** step, you should set the Selection Profile to `Nothing`, and make sure `Install all drivers from the selection profile` is selected, like so: